Premier Dental Websites & Marketing

 Just in case you’re still unsure as to why reviews matter, here are a couple more statistics from the survey:

-Local Reviews Survey Results
+Local Consumer Review Survey Results Infographic

 Understanding why patients leave reviews